soarlab/FPTaylor/REFERENCE.md

 ## Options

 Options are specified in configuration files.
-Base options are defined in the default configuration file `default.cfg`.
+All options and their default values are defined in the main configuration file `default.cfg`.
 A configuration file `config.cfg` can be loaded with the following command

     fptaylor -c config.cfg input_file1 [input_file2 ...]